 Whether you’re a vegetarian, someone who wants to eat less animal protein or just wants to get their meat “fix” in healthier form, registered dietitian Sam Spain explained how these products stack up to traditional sources of meat, like beef and chicken.

-Some “meatless alternatives are much lower in saturated fat and therefore help to decrease the risk of a cardiac event or heart disease, as well as decrease the risk of cancer,” Spain said.
+Some meatless alternatives are "much lower" in saturated fat, Spain said, which can help decrease the risk of cancer, a cardiac event or heart disease.

 Spain, who works at Novant Health Bariatric Solutions in Kernersville, offered advice on some of the healthiest options.